barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 <tr><td colspan="2" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"><em>Note:</em></td><td style="text-align:right"><sup>*</sup>p<0.1; <sup>**</sup>p<0.05; <sup>***</sup>p<0.01</td></tr>
 </table>

-The "crime-only" model that we've created shows a pretty strong relationship between the previous year's crime level and current year's stop and frisk level with an R-squared of about .81.
+The "crime-only" model that we've created shows a pretty strong relationship between the previous years' crime level and current years' stop and frisk level with an R-squared of about .81.
 More specifically, for one unit of increase in a neighborhood's previous year crime rate, the number of stop and frisks in the current year will increase by a factor of 0.09.
 So, for example, if a neighborhood with 100 more crimes in the previous year than another neighborhood, the "crime-only" model estimates that neighborhood will have nine more stop and frisk incidents in the current year, on average.

-With that in mind, we can use this model to predict the next year's rate of stop and frisk in any given neighborhood and then use the current year stop and frisk to test/validate the model's performance.
+With that in mind, we can use this model to predict the next years' rate of stop and frisk in any given neighborhood and then use the current year stop and frisk to test/validate the model's performance.
 We'll look more closely at the model's residuals and how they vary by neighborhood.
 A model's residuals essentially measure how far off the predicted value was from the actual value.
 In this case, they measure how many stop and frisk incidents did the model predicted versus how many actually occurred.

 The chart below plots the neighborhood-level crime-only model residuals by the neighborhood proportion of residents of color (again from the 2010 census).